Saugatuck Douglas - Gay and Lesbian Vacations on Michigan's West Coast

 Unforgettable Gay and Lesbian Vacations

 Tourists also enjoy many options when it comes time to rest their weary heads.
 Saugatuck-Douglas motels, resorts, cottages, suites and bed & breakfast inns are suited to every taste and budget.
-The Dunes Resort (269/857-1401) is one of the largest gay and lesbian vacations resorts in the Midwest, providing comfortable accommodations, a diverse entertainment complex, and one of the most popular gay bars in Michigan.
-Pines Motorlodge (269/857-5211) brings retro flair to a kitschy cottage atmosphere, and visitors banking on a quiet bed and breakfast setting will find The Kirby House (269/857-2904) an elegant respite.
-A more rustic retreat is found at Campit (269/543-4335), an outdoor resort for gays, lesbians and friends.
+The Dunes Resort (269-857-1401) is one of the largest gay resorts in the Midwest, providing comfortable accommodations, a diverse entertainment complex, and some of the most popular gay bars in Michigan.
+Pines Motorlodge (269-857-5211) brings retro flair to a kitschy cottage atmosphere, and visitors banking on a quiet bed and breakfast setting will find The Belvedere Inn (269-857-5777) an elegant respite.
+A more rustic retreat is found at Campit (269-543-4335), a campground for gays, lesbians and friends.

-Although business and tourism thrive year-round in Saugatuck-Douglas, gay and lesbian vacations really heat up between Memorial Day and Labor Day, and the cities in the summer become the Midwest's finest gay travel destinations.
-Swimmers and sunbathers soak up the scene on infamous Oval Beach in Saugatuck.
-MTV once touted O.B. as one of the nation's five best beaches, and Conde Nast Traveler rated it one of the world's 25 best shorelines.
-Water babies preferring a clothing-optional setting will find the privacy of the surrounding dunes conducive to all things au natural.
+Although business and tourism thrive year-round in Saugatuck-Douglas, gay and lesbian vacations really heat up between Memorial Day and Labor Day.
+Swimmers and sunbathers soak up the scene on infamous Oval Beach in Saugatuck, which MTV once touted as one of the nation's five best beaches, and Conde Nast Traveler rated it one of the world's 25 best shorelines.

-The gay friendly cities of Saugatuck-Douglas have plenty of physical, outdoor diversions for the young and restless as well.
-Canoeing, jet-skiing and horseback riding can be arranged from several locales, and premier hiking awaits at Saugatuck Dunes State Park, Allegan State Park and picturesque Fenn Valley vineyard.
+The gay friendly cities of Saugatuck and Douglas have plenty of physical, outdoor diversions for the young and restless as well.
+Canoeing, jet-skiing and stand up paddleboarding can be arranged from several locales, and premier hiking awaits at Saugatuck Dunes State Park, Allegan State Park and picturesque Fenn Valley Vineyard.